alexwebgr/faw_toast/README.md

 FawToast supports the following flash types out of the box:
 - `:success` - Green border
 - `:alert` - Red border
+- `:danger` - Red border (same as alert, but provides semantic difference)
 - `:info` - Sky blue border
 - `:notice` - Sky blue border
 - Any other type will use the default indigo border